Zhu-Zhihan/Zhu-Zhihan.github.io/index.md

 - Won the third prize of the 29th "Feng Ru Cup" Science and Technology Competition of Beihang University

 ## Awards & Honours
-- 2021, Outstanding Graduate of Beihang University (top 10% of the school, awarded to those with outstanding performance in study, ideology and morality)
+- 2021, Outstanding Graduate from Beihang University (top 10% of the school, awarded to those with outstanding performance in study, ideology and morality)
 - 2020, Honorable Mention in 2020 Mathematical Contest in Modeling (MCM)
-- 2020, First-class scholarship for academic competition (awarded to those with outstanding performance in academic competitions)
+- 2020, First-class scholarship for academic competition of Beihang University (awarded to those with outstanding performance in academic competitions)
 - 2019, Outstanding Student of Beihang University (top 3% of the school, awarded to those with outstanding performance in study)
-- 2019, Three Good Students at Zhizhen College (top 8% of the college, awarded to those with outstanding performance in study, ideology and morality)
+- 2019, Three Good Students at Zhizhen College of Beihang University (top 8% of the college, awarded to those with outstanding performance in study, ideology and morality)
 - 2019, Second Prize of Beijing Division in 2019 Contemporary Undergraduate Mathematical Contest in Modeling (CUMCM)
 - 2019, Third Prize in 2019 Mathematics Competition of Chinese College Students (Mathematics class)
 - 2019, Third Prize in 2019 Mathematics Competition of Beijing University Students (Mathematics class)
 - 2019, Third Prize of the 9th Mathorcup College Mathematical Modeling Challenge
-- 2019, First-class scholarship for academic competition (awarded to those with outstanding performance in academic competitions)
+- 2019, First-class scholarship for academic competition of Beihang University (awarded to those with outstanding performance in academic competitions)
-- 2018, First-class Scholarship for Study Excellence (top 5% of the school, awarded to those with outstanding performance in study)
+- 2018, First-class Scholarship for Study Excellence of Beihang University (top 5% of the school, awarded to those with outstanding performance in study)
 - 2018, Second Prize of Beijing Division in 2018 Contemporary Undergraduate Mathematical Contest in Modeling (CUMCM)
 - 2018, Third Prize in 2018 Mathematics Competition of Chinese College Students (Mathematics class)
 - 2018, Third Prize in 2018 Mathematics Competition of Beijing University Students (Mathematics class)